How to look after my Wisteria

 Training wisteria as a free-standing specimen

-For something a little different, cultivate a free-standing wisteria or two in your garden.
+For something a little different, cultivate a free-standing specimen or two in your garden.

 - Plant a single-stemmed wisteria alongside a steady support (1.5m or more).
 Tie in the single stem and allow to grow up to the very top of the support.